 Many plans also cap the enrollment age for pets.
 ASPCA Pet Health Insurance enrolls dogs ages 12 and under, and cats ages 14 and under.
 VPI, the nation’s largest and oldest pet insurer, enrolls companion animals — including birds, lizards and mice — under the age of 10.
 Healthy Paws Pet Insurance & Foundation sets the age limit at 14.
 All three plans cover your pet throughout its life.

 Focus on the coverage rather than the premium

 Every plan offers something different and pays based on certain criteria, so look beyond monthly premiums to get what’s best for your pet and your budget.
 Healthy Paws focuses on accident and illness coverage, with monthly rates for a 2-year-old mixed breed Lab ranging from $35 to $45.
 Once you pay the annual $100 deductible, the plan covers 90 percent of the veterinary bill with no service limits.
-ASPCA Pet Health Insurance offers four levels of coverage ranging from $2,500 to $7,000 per accident or illness with a $100 annual deductible, and reimburses pet owners 90 percent of usual and customary rates for veterinary services.
+ASPCA Pet Health Insurance offers four levels of coverage ranging from $5,000 to unlimited annually with deductibles ranging from $100 to $500, and reimburses pet owners 90 percent of usual and customary rates for veterinary services.

-VPI’s popular Major Medical plan ranges from $27 to $37 with a $100 deductible.
-The company uses a benefit schedule to determine the reimbursement rate and sets an annual limit of $14,000.
+VPI’s popular Major Medical plan is around $80 with a $100 deductible.
 The ASPCA and VPI also offer wellness plans that cover routine services such as dental cleanings or vaccination for an additional monthly rate.